Cuckoo (2014 film): Critical reception

 Cuckoo received generally positive reviews from critics.
 Rediff gave it 4 stars out of 5 and wrote, "Cuckoo is a heartwarming love story between two visually challenged individuals that keeps you totally engrossed with its brilliant performances, sensational music and stunning visuals, definitely a must watch".
 The Times of India gave it 3.5 stars out of 5 and wrote, "What is refreshing about the film is that it treats the disability of the lead characters in a matter-of-fact way and seldom resorts to manipulation....what makes the film feel unique is the setting and the array of interesting supporting characters that the director has created".
 However he added, "in the climatic portions, Dinesh...is made to go melodramatic..this change of tone makes the final half an hour of the movie feel cinematic".
 Sify called it "a bold and daring film with a great first half which is lively and entertaining" and added "it is technically a well-made film though too heavy and melodramatic towards the climax.

 IANS' reviewer gave the film 3.5 stars and stated, "The reason I think Cuckoo is one of the better love stories of modern-day cinema is because it never takes advantage of its lead characters.
 It never expects or forces the audience to sympathize with Kodi or Tamizh at any given point in the film".
 Behindwoods gave the film 3 stars out of 5 and stated, "The picturesque inventiveness of the technical team combined with naturally heartening performances by the cast places the film in the rack that has been reserved for good movies".
-Baradwaj Rangan was more critical of the film, "you have a terrific premise.
+Baradwaj Rangan from The Hindu was more critical of the film, "you have a terrific premise.
 You’ve populated the narrative with interesting characters.
 You have great music.
 Now you need to pull together these building blocks and assemble a compelling movie.
 That’s where the problems begin".
 He went on to add, "The best stretch...is the film’s opening...Had the rest of Cuckoo worked at this level, we might have had a masterpiece".